 Isn’t doing something yourself not fulfilling?
 DIY especially when making useful things for our friendly pets creates a feeling of concern and care.
 The non-daunting process involved gets fun as you do your craft.
-Our lovely friends never get bothered of our skills as long as they get a safe and comfortable place to sleep.
+Our lovely friends never get bothered by our skills as long as they get a safe and comfortable place to sleep.

-This article will help you learn how to make dog bed at home – DIY dog bed.
+This article will help you learn how to make a dog bed at home – DIY dog bed.
 Using ordinary household objects to create your dog a bed saves you money and qualifies you as an outstanding green citizen.
 If your dog is somewhat of an intensive chewer, you may prefer to directly buy a chewproof dog bed or an indestructible dog bed.

 Non-Green Dog Bed

 For those dog beds made from renewable or organic materials in clean conditions, we highly congratulate and recommend their use.
 However, chemically treated materials get used a lot in creating dog beds in a bid to make them resistant to stains and water.

 Different kind of dyes used in fabrics that make dog beds contains chemicals.
 I know they match our décor, and the attractive fun colors catch our eyes, but they harm our dogs.
 The toxic from the chemicals in the dye affect our dogs when they chew or lick on the material.
 Imported dog beds mostly don’t get subjected to the earth-friendly process.
 But not to worry, there’s good news.
-With few simple items, you will take a very short time to make your dog bed.
+With a few simple items, you will take a very short time to make your dog bed.